 Native to the African continent, chameleons are subjects in the folklore of many different African cultures.
-In general, they are symbols of transformation, balance, and direction in these cultures.
+In general, they are symbols of transformation, balance, and direction throughout the continent.

-In addition, the chameleon’s curling tail is a symbol of the passage of time.1
+In addition, for some Africans, the chameleon’s curling tail is a symbol of the passage of time.1

 For the Zulu People, the chameleon is seen as a messenger for God and one of God’s favorite creatures.2

-For the Bantu, however, the chameleon is associated with death.
-Indeed, some believe they are bad luck.
+For the Bantu, however, the chameleon is associated with death and bad luck.

 According to one folktale, God told the chameleon to go and tell people that they would never die.
 However, the chameleon moved slowly and stopped on his journey to have a snack.
 A mischievous lizard came along and overtook the chameleon.
 He then told the people that they would, in fact, die.
 As a result, the Bantu view both lizards and chameleons as bad omens and bad luck.3

 Depictions of reptiles, other than snakes, are rare in ancient Egyptian artwork.
 However, chameleons were depicted on petroglyphs on a tomb at the site of el-Hosh, located on the west bank of the Nile.4

 It’s unclear what the chameleon symbolized to the ancient Egyptians.
 However, we do know the ancient Egyptians believed that divine energy manifested through all living creatures.

 Chameleon Meaning in Greek Mythology